fred1608/KSPython/README.md

 ## To do

-* Documentation
-* Create more examples
 * Provide support for Xenon parts
+* Make it possible to include Nerv engine
+* Add unit tests

 If you're interesting in helping this project as a collaborator, feel free to send an email to: fred1693@hotmail.com